Out of Balance, Not Broken: How Ayurveda Reframed My Chronic Pain and Fatigue

 “Notice what’s shifted.
 Bring it back toward balance.”

-Fibro, Fatigue, and the Dosha Patterns That Showed Up
+Fibromyalgia, Fatigue, and the Dosha Patterns I Noticed

 Here’s how the dosha lens mapped onto my symptoms: